santolucito/santolucito.github.io/COMS1002/1/index.md

 - set the size of your canvas
 - set default colors for fill and stroke - or turn off fill and stroke
-- have code that draws at least 10 distinct shapes
-- some, or all, of the parameters of your shapes should depend on program variables rather than being hard coded
 - a level of randomness using the ```random()``` function, or something similar (e.g. ```Basics > Math > Noise 2```)
 - have some level of user interaction (through the mouse or keyboard)